anmsajedulalam/Patients-Severity-States-Classification-based-on-EHR-Data-using-Multiple-Machine-and-Deep-Learning/README.md

 a recall score of 84% and an F1 score of 78%.
 Finally, the Multi-layer Feed-forward Neural Network performed admirably with 75% accuracy, 75% precision, 87% recall, 81% F1 score.

+## Second attempt limitations & future Work:

+In the future, we will try to collect more real-time datasets from other hospitals so that the models can be trained better to predict the categorization of illness severity states of patients.
+As a limitation of this research, we can include that we just worked on one dataset from one private medical company from Indonesia, which we can not rely on in case of providing automated medical services to patients as it can be risky.
+Although if we can manage more data from several medicals the data range should be larger.
+In this dataset we have 4, 412 patients’ data, in the future we are planning to work with more than 10, 000 patients’ data to come up with better outputs.
+Another limitation of this research work was we only used one method for implementing the semi-supervised machine learning technique and one method for implementing the deep learning technique.
+For future research, we want to use several deep learning and semi-supervised techniques.
+Additionally, we only trained our models, but could not deploy them into our IoMT devices successfully, though we tried to, as we had a shortage of time, we decided to deploy our custom models of classification illness severity in the future.
+Furthermore, the dataset should have more variety, as it was collected from another research work from Indonesian researchers [6], the dataset was from a private hospital and from a specific country if data can be collected from different countries and different types of clinics such as government, private, military clinics, this research would be more impactful.
+Because then the dataset will have more varieties of patients who belong to different classes of society.
+It would be more realistic research then.

 ## Second attempt conclusion: